(one synonym : Noctua dominica Cramer, 1782)

 (Photo: courtesy of Glenda Rode-Bramanis, Bli Bli, Queensland)

-This caterpillar is black with white spots, except for the head and tail which are brown with black markings.
-The caterpillar has sparse black hairs.
+This caterpillar is black with white spots, with sparse black hairs.

 It feeds on various plants from the family AMARYLLIDACEAE, including :